 Exploiting the Symmetry of Ignorance.
+When a domain reaches a point at which the knowledge for skillful professional practice cannot be acquired in a decade, specialization increases, collaboration becomes a necessity, and practitioners make increasing use of reference aids, such as printed and computational media supporting distributed cognition.
+Design [Simon, 1996] is a prime example of such a domain.
 Complexity in design arises from the need to synthesize different perspectives of a problem, manage large amounts of information relevant to a design task, and understand the design decisions that have determined the long-term evolution of a designed artifact.
 Design problems are wicked (i.e. ill defined and ill structured [Rittel & Webber, 1984]); they are moving targets that have resolutions rather than solutions [Arias & Schneider, 1999]; and the context in which these problems exist is by nature characterized by change, conflict, and multiple stakeholders [Arias, 1995].
 In many cases, consensus is not achievable, and the best we can strive for is informed compromises emerging from the symmetry of ignorance [Rittel, 1984]-different aspects of knowledge crucial to the resolution of the problem carried in the minds of individual stakeholders as tacit knowledge.
 For example, this symmetry might represent different descriptions of the world or reasons behind conflicting arguments and goals among differing agendas in complex design problems.